Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Yun Yoo Il Paul (1760–1795): A secret envoy from Beijing who helped missionary to enter Chosun.
+Yun Yoo Il Paul (1760-1795): A secret envoy from Beijing who helped missionary to enter Chosun.
 He was born in Yeoju, Kyungki-do in 1760.
-After moving to Yanggeun, he encountered Catholic while studying under Kwon Chul Shin.
-He learned Catholic doctrine from Kwon Il Shin, the younger brother of Kwon Chul Shin, and entered into Catholic.
+After moving to Yanggeun, he encountered Catholicism while studying under Kwon Chul Shin.
+He learned Catholic doctrine from Kwon Il Shin, the younger brother of Kwon Chul Shin, and became a Catholic.
 He then preached the doctrine to his family.
 In 1789, Yun Yoo Il was selected as a secret envoy by the church leaders to report the situation of Chosun church to Bishop Gouvea.
-Thus, he went to Beijing two times: in 1789 and in 1790.
+He went to Beijing twice, in 1789 and in 1790.
 In 1791, Bishop Gouvea's plan to dispatch a priest failed and persecution took place in Chosun.
 Nonetheless, Yun Yoo Il continued to endeavor to dispatch a priest.
 In 1794, he finally succeeded in bringing Father Ju Mun Mo to Chosun.
-Since then, he was responsible for keeping in contact with Beijing church.
-In 1795, Yun Yoo Il was arrested along with Ji Hwang (Sabas), Choi In Gil (Mathew).
+In 1795, he was arrested along with Ji Hwang (Sabas), Choi In Gil (Mathew).
 They were tortured to tell the location of Father Ju, but their strong endurance and wise response rather confused the persecutors.
 As a result, the three of them were beaten to death on June 28 of that year, when Yun Yoo Il was 35, Ji Hwang 28, and Choi In Gil 30.